-- 1. If the team has determined that low- tech and mid-tech options are not appropriate, the Program Manager for Assistive Technology must be contacted to (a) assign a member from the AT Team to become part of the Full Individual team, or (b) if AT is the only evaluation being conducted, then the AT evaluation will be a standalone AT evaluation. - 2.
-The CCC/AF must complete the following forms and upload into SuccessEd.
+- 1. If the team has determined that low- tech and mid-tech options are not appropriate, the Program Manager for Assistive Technology must be contacted to (a) assign a member from the AT Team to become part of the Full Individual team or (b) if AT is the only evaluation being conducted, then the AT evaluation will be a standalone AT evaluation. - 2.
+The following forms need to be completed and sent to the Program Manager for Assistive Technology.
 All required forms are included in the appendix. - a.
 Assistive Technology Consideration Process Form - b.
-Parent Consent - c.
-Parent Questionnaire
+Parent Consent uploaded into Success Ed (if the AT evaluation is a standalone evaluation) - c.
+Parent Questionnaire - Based on the information received, additional forms will be sent to key campus-based staff members.